-- The Groups.io site will remain open an extra month to enable students to post finishing photos, ask questions, and download lessons.
+- The Groups.io site will remain open for an extra month to enable students to post finishing photos, ask questions, and download lessons.
 After that date, the site will no longer be available.

 - No refunds will be given after registration is completed.